TobiasNetzer/TestInterfaceAdapter/README.md

 # *compact* Test Interface Adapter

-The *compact* Test Interface Adapter is designed for low-volume in-circuit testing applications.
+The Test Interface Adapter is designed for adapting low-pin-count test fixtures to standard equipment and for enabling low-volume in-circuit testing.
-Instead of expensive integrated solutions, this approach uses standard external instruments, like a digital multimeter with some type of remote control interface like USB, RS232, Ethernet, or GPIB to take measurements from the DUT (Device Under Test).
+Instead of expensive integrated solutions, this approach uses standard external instruments, like a digital multimeter with some type of remote control interface like USB, RS232 or Ethernet to take measurements from the DUT (Device Under Test).
-Various external stimulus sources like power supplies or function generators can also be switched to the DUT through the adapter.
+Various external stimulus sources like power supplies or function generators can be switched to the DUT through the adapter.
+For programming applications, a passthrough port for a standard 10-pin header is available.
 To simplify communication with the DUT, there are galvanically isolated UART, RS485 and I²C communication interfaces.

 ### Features: